bitcraft/pytmx/readme.md

 * I have kept PyTMX current with new versions of Tiled since v.7

 ### PyTMX is usable:
-* Liberal LGPL license means you can use PyTMX any way you want
+* Liberal LGPL license means you can use PyTMX [almost] any way you want

 _______________________________________________________________________________